pratty010/Boxes/Try_Hack_Me/Blue/Write_up.md

 [+] Creating initial database schema
 $ sudo msfdb run
 [i] Database already started

-msf5 >
 ```

-2. Find the exploitation code we will run against the machine.
-What is the full path of the code? - **exploit/windows/smb/ms17_010_eternalblue**

-	We use the _eternalblue_ one but actually the _psexec_ is the **most stable** verion of the exploit.
-It should be used in normall scenerios.
+2. We use the _eternalblue_ one but actually the _psexec_ is the **most stable** version of the exploit.
+It should be used in normal scenarios.

 **OUTPUT**